Creative Development: Employing design in helping creative practitioners transition into a money-generating sustainable practice

 29 June 2018

 Parr, A (2018).
-Creative Development.
-Employing design in helping creative practitioners transition into a money-generating sustainable practice.
-(A thesis submitted in conformity with the requirements for the degree of Master of Professional Practice at Otago Polytechnic with a special focus on Environmental Management.)
+Creative Development: Employing design in helping creative practitioners transition into a money-generating sustainable practice.
+(Executive Summary of a thesis submitted in conformity with the requirements for the degree of Master of Professional Practice at Otago Polytechnic with a special focus on Environmental Management.)

 This report provides documentation of a research process into the Christchurch creative community and asks the question about what kind of support the creative practitioners may require in order to succeed commercially.
 The methods include qualitative research, in-depth interviews, analysis and user testing.
 The development of research, business model, iterations and evaluation are covered in sections of this document and demonstrate various challenges creative practitioners face in developing a creative practice, the proposed solution and the feedback and refinement of the business model developed in response to the findings.

 I began my research with a general idea that there may be a way to support the many and varied creative practitioners in the city in the areas of business basics, brand building and self-promotion and that user experience design (UX), communication and education had a role to play there.
 Through interviewing practitioners, exploring literature, researching available support in New Zealand and internationally and through user testing, I iterated and refined the very broad idea, modifying my expectations and correcting my own assumptions along the way.
 The pivotal step in the process has been the development of a website to illustrate the ideas and tools, which has given the concept a tangible form and will allow me to potentially introduce the result as a real-life business into the Christchurch creative community in the future.